Some of the offers on this page may have expired.

 Pros: Discover automatically matches the cash back you’ve earned at the end of your first year as a cardholder.
-This one-time bonus effectively doubles the cash back you can earn during your first year (2% at gas stations and restaurants on up to $1,000 in combined purchases each quarter, then 1%), as well as 1% on all other eligible purchases.
+This one-time bonus effectively doubles the cash back you can earn during your first year (2 percent at gas stations and restaurants on up to $1,000 in combined purchases each quarter, then 1%), as well as 1 percent on all other eligible purchases.

 Cons: Other cards offer higher rewards rates in similar bonus categories.
 Although the Cashback Match™ feature is generous, it’s a one-time bonus that applies only to your first-year earnings.